-In a large bowl, whisk together the flour, graham cracker crumbs, brown sugar, baking soda, and salt.
+- In a large bowl, whisk together the flour, graham cracker crumbs, brown sugar, baking soda, and salt.
 Mix in the egg, buttermilk, and vegetable oil to form a smooth batter.
-Fold in the chocolate chips and 1 cup of the marshmallows.
+Fold in 3/4 cup of the chocolate chips and 1 cup of the marshmallows.

-Fill the prepared muffin tins 3/4 full, then add the remaining 1/4 cup marshmallows to the tops of the batter.
+- Fill the prepared muffin tins 3/4 full, then add the remaining 1/4 cup marshmallows and chocolate chips to the tops of the batter.

 - Bake in preheated oven until golden, the marshmallows on the top are bubbly, and toothpick inserted in the center comes out dry, 18-20 minutes.